edmundloo/ASCIITransportFormat/README.md

 from ascii_transport_format import ASCIITransportFormat
 ```

-Construct your object using a file or a string:
+Construct your object using a file or a string representing the ASCII art:
 ```
 your_object = ASCIITransportFormat('FILE', your_file_name)
 ```